nosir/cleave.js/doc/options.md

 A `Boolean` value indicates if enable credit card strict mode.

-Expand use of 19-digit PANs for visa credit card.
+Expand use of 19-digit PANs for supported credit card.

 **Default value**: `false`